cdktf/cdktf-provider-consul/docs/provider.python.md

 - *Type:* str

+The URL scheme of the agent to use ("http" or "https").
+Defaults to "http".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.17.0/docs#scheme ConsulProvider#scheme}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs#scheme ConsulProvider#scheme}

 ---